mostafaberg/SLHandler/README.md

     subl /etc/hosts:0:0

+Arguments are optional, only the `url` param is required.

 Usage
 =========

--Build and run app, it at must once to bind the url scheme.
+-    Build and run app, it at must once to bind the url scheme.
--When the preferences window launches, choose your correct sublime version and save -App will exit when you save
+-    When the preferences window launches, choose your correct sublime version and save
+-    App will exit when you save
--open up terminal and type this `open 'subl://open?url=/etc/hosts&line=0&column=0'`
+-    open up terminal and type this `open 'subl://open?url=/etc/hosts&line=0&column=0'`

-Arguments are optional, only `url` is required.